Hiflylabs/awesome-dbt/README.md

 Community-developed packages to extend default macros and toolset.

+- [dbt-project-evaluator](https://github.com/dbt-labs/dbt-project-evaluator) - This package highlights areas of a dbt project that are misaligned with dbt Labs' best practices.
 - [dbt_constraints](https://github.com/Snowflake-Labs/dbt_constraints) - Generate database constraints based on the tests in a dbt project.
 - [dbt-date](https://github.com/calogica/dbt-date) - Date logic and calendar functionality.
 - [dbt-privacy](https://github.com/pvcy/dbt-privacy) - Macros to make it easier to protect your customers' data.